rust-lang/book/src/ch10-02-traits.md

 type to have particular behavior.
 The compiler can then use the trait bound information to check that all the concrete types used with our code provide the correct behavior.
-In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t define the method.
-But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
-Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time.
+In dynamically typed languages, we would get an error at runtime if we called a method on a type that didn’t define the method.
+But Rust moves these errors to compile time so that we’re forced to fix the problems before our code is even able to run.
+Additionally, we don’t have to write code that checks for behavior at runtime, because we’ve already checked at compile time.
 Doing so improves performance without having to give up the flexibility of generics.

-[using-trait-objects-that-allow-for-values-of-different-types]: ch18-02-trait-objects.html#using-trait-objects-that-allow-for-values-of-different-types
+[trait-objects]: ch18-02-trait-objects.html#using-trait-objects-to-abstract-over-shared-behavior
-[methods]: ch05-03-method-syntax.html#defining-methods
+[methods]: ch05-03-method-syntax.html#method-syntax